ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/1238488.jpg)](https://osu.ppy.sh/community/forums/topics/2014499)

 [Camellia - We Could Get More Machinegun Psystyle!
-(And More Genre Switches)](https://osu.ppy.sh/beatmapsets/1238488#osu) by ::DixAway::{ user=8172901 } and [rnuxk](https://osu.ppy.sh/users/10643960)\
+(And More Genre Switches)](https://osu.ppy.sh/beatmapsets/1238488#osu) by ::DixAway::{ user=8172901 } and ::rnuxk::{ user=10643960 }\
 160 BPM, 5:07 | 9.07★\
 *description written by ::Aistre::{ user=4879380 }*

-It's time to lock in for this month's *Daredevil Difficulties*, it's ::DixAway::{ user=8172901 } and [rnuxk](https://osu.ppy.sh/users/10643960)'s collab of [Camellia - We Could Get More Machinegun Psystyle!
+It's time to lock in for this month's *Daredevil Difficulties*, it's ::DixAway::{ user=8172901 } and ::rnuxk::{ user=10643960 }'s collab of [Camellia - We Could Get More Machinegun Psystyle!
 (And More Genre Switches)](https://osu.ppy.sh/beatmapsets/1238488#osu/2575008)!
 If you're an avid follower of top players, then you might have seen Vaxei set [this crazy play](https://www.youtube.com/watch?v=L9p1RiZTa38) last year.

 Sitting at an intimidating 9.07★ and 5:07, this map features blazing fast jumps and tons of tricky alt patterns for you to suffer on.
 Luckily for you, there are a few periods of downtime for you to catch your breath!